refinery-platform/refinery-deployment/README.md

 ### Troubleshooting

-If you run into a build error when trying to install Python dependencies:
+If you run into a build error in OS X when trying to install Python dependencies:

     $ export C_INCLUDE_PATH=/usr/local/include